ONSdigital/rm-collection-exercise-service/IMPROVEMENTS.md

    * DB structure need to be improved to provide more viable link and relationship between tables.
    * Remove `sampleunittype` as it can easily be removed by a static value.
    * Remove the use of XML/XSD and replace with JSON.
-   * Improving service to propagate the changes to action for any changes.
-Few of the function does not seem to propagate correctly to action svc.
    * we can reduce the complexity of the service by redesigning the service and delegating few of the functions to another microservice.